 Melissa McNeeley is the owner of Events by Melissa McNeeley in New York City.

-4. While there's nothing wrong with a Wednesday wedding, McNeeley thinks Friday affairs are your best bet.
+- There's nothing wrong with a Wednesday wedding, but McNeeley thinks Friday affairs are your best bet.
 "You have cocktails on Thursday night, a wedding on Friday and then you do fun, local things on Saturday and Sunday with your families and out of town guests," she says.

 Whatever day you choose, remember: "It's your wedding, and you get to have the one you want on the date you want," McNeeley says.
 "Learn to accept that you can't please everyone, and focus on what sounds like a dreamy wedding to you and your groom."